Uniqueness of Coxeter structures on Kac-Moody algebras: The universal algebra of a split pair

 \subsection{Morphisms in $\PLA$ and $\PLCA$}

 \begin{lemma} There are isomorphisms of left (resp. right) $\sfk[\I^N]\rtimes\SS_N$--modules

-where $\SS_N$ acts diagonally on the right--hand side, which are compatible with the action of $\SS_p$. \end{lemma} \begin{pf} We only explain the isomorphism in $\PLA$ since the proof for $\PLCA$ is similar.
+where $\SS_N$ acts diagonally on the right--hand side, which are compatible with the action of $\SS_p$. \end{lemma} \begin{pf} We only explain the isomorphism in $\PLA$.
+The result for $\PLCA$ follows by observing that $\mathsf{PLCA}\simeq\mathsf{PLA}\op$.
 Every morphism in $\uPLA([N],[p])$ is represented by a linear combination of oriented graphs from $N$ sources to $p$ targets.
-Since $\id_{[1]}=\pi_0+\pi_1$, all the edges of these graphs can be assumed to be decorated by the idempotents $\pi_0$ or $\pi_1$.
+Since $\id_{[1]}=\dmp{0}+\dmp{1}$, all the edges of these graphs can be assumed to be decorated by the idempotents $\dmp{0}$ or $\dmp{1}$.
 The relations

 allow to move all idempotents to the $N$ sources and yield the surjectivity of the map

 Its injectivity follows from the canonical embedding $\LA\to\PLA$ and the isomorphism

 \end{pf}